-Intravenous leiomyomatosis should not be confused with benign metastasising leiomyoma, in which a benign uterine leiomyoma is associated with a benign smooth muscle tumor located in the parenchyma of a distant organ, such as lung.
-Intravenous leiomyomatosis is confined to vessels, whereas benign metastasising leiomyoma shows no relation to vascular channels.
+Intravenous leiomyomatosis should not be confused with benign metastasizing leiomyoma, in which a benign uterine leiomyoma is associated with a benign smooth muscle tumor located in the parenchyma of a distant organ, such as the lung.
+Intravenous leiomyomatosis is confined to vessels, whereas benign metastasizing leiomyoma shows no relation to vascular channels.

 Patients may be asymptomatic or have symptoms of uterine leiomyomas.
 Patients with obstruction of the right atrium may present with syncopal episodes, dyspnea on exertion, shortness of breath, etc.

 They are typically slow-growing tumors, and the prognosis is favourable.
 Although embolization of the tumor represents a theoretical risk, this has not been reported.
 Recurrence can occur and repeat surgery may be necessary.
 Most reported deaths involved the extension of the tumor into the heart, with death due to mechanical obstruction rather than the neoplastic process per se.

 History and etymology